AYZNN/AYZNN/README.md

 ## 💻 Full-Stack Developer & Reverse Engineer

-I build innovative solutions and break things apart to understand how they work.
+I build innovative solutions and break things apart to understand how they work for over 6 years.
 Currently focused on security and competitive gaming platforms.

 ### 🚀 What I'm Working On